jsnewby/rust_middleware/README.md

 ### Contracts

-The middleware unpacks and stores all contract calls, with the function called and the arguments.
+The middleware unpacks and stores all contract calls for which it has the bytecode, with the function called and the arguments.
 In the near future we will also store the return type and value.
 You can see all contract calls for a given contract.

 ### State channels